 The Nostalgia Chick is a bitter misandrist.
 Played for laughs and not treated sympathetically because even though she has issues, she's a hypocrite, she treats the guys in her life like crap and one of the main reasons for it is that she has an unrequited obsession with Todd in the Shadows.

-For whatever reason, The Nostalgia Critic isn't too fond of his own gender either, as he thinks the only things men are useful for are practical work and getting rid of spiders.
+Perhaps because his Abusive Parents raised him as a girl, The Nostalgia Critic isn't too fond of his own gender either, as he thinks the only things men are useful for are practical work and getting rid of spiders.

 SCP-054 is a sentient humanoid mass of water that has a strong distrust of male personnel.
 This is because of excessive and painful experimentation which was performed almost entirely by male personnel.